Savelor/SQLAIRefactor/README.md

-This repository is the accompanying code for the "AI-based T-SQL Refactoring: an automatic intelligent code optimization with Azure OpenAI" article.
-Make sure that check that out.
+This repository is the accompanying code for the **"AI-based T-SQL Refactoring: an automatic intelligent code optimization with Azure OpenAI"** article.
+Make sure that check that out at https://devblogs.microsoft.com/azure-sql/?p=4778&preview=true.

 # SQLAIRefactor
-The following section presents a curated set of real-world SQL optimization use cases where AI can effectively intervene.
-Each scenario represents a recurring challenge in T-SQL development—ranging from anti-patterns and performance bottlenecks to security vulnerabilities and code inefficiencies.
-For each case, the AI model can be explicitly guided through structured prompts to recognize and refactor problematic constructs, aligning them with best practices.
-This catalog serves both as documentation of what is possible and as a practical reference for developers seeking to automate SQL code improvements at scale.
+The following section showcases a curated collection of real-world SQL optimization use cases where AI can make a meaningful impact.
+Each scenario highlights common challenges in T-SQL development—from anti-patterns and performance bottlenecks to security flaws and inefficient code structures.
+In every case, the AI model can be guided using structured prompts to identify and refactor problematic code, improving performances, the execution plan, clarity and best practice alignment.
+This catalog can serve both as a demonstration of what’s achievable with AI and as a practical reference for developers aiming to automate large-scale SQL code improvements.

 ## ⚙️1.
 Consistent Syntax
 -  [SELECT *](https://github.com/Savelor/SQLAIRefactor/blob/master/docs/ConsistentSyntax.md#1-select-)